Americans with Disabilities Act (ADA)

 Who is Covered by the ADA

 Many people are unsure whether they are covered under the ADA.
 It may be difficult to know if you have been a victim of employment discrimination unless you have a full understanding of your rights.
-An experienced Cherry Hill employment lawyer can be an invaluable resource and advocate who will ensure your rights are protected.
+An experienced Red Bank, NJ, Marlton, NJ, and Newark, NJ employment lawyer can be an invaluable resource and advocate who will ensure your rights are protected.
 Individuals covered by the ADA include:

 - Those who have a diagnosed disability.
 Covered employees include those who are unable to fully perform certain tasks of the job due to a significant physical or mental impairment.
 This can be proven with medical records that document the impairment.

 - Previous impairment.
 A potential or current employer cannot discriminate against an employee who previously had a disability, whether or not that disability still affects their ability to work.

 - The employer considers the employee to be disabled.
 Employers are prohibited from discriminating against a candidate due to a perceived disability, regardless of whether the employee has or does not have a disability.
 This includes false impressions of a previous disability or employees with a disability that has not been reported.